-Mark: Infrastructure is what I have and what I own as a venue owner.
+Infrastructure is what you have and what you own as a venue owner.
 That can facilitate the installation of cable, WAPs, antennas, and supporting stuff.

 We’ve seen many venue owners, managers, and stakeholders design a multi-use fiber backbone that they have in place for anything.
 We’re putting in a lot more strands.
 Strands are relatively cheap compared to the actual cost of the cable and the installation.
 So, build as big as possible with the realization that future technologies will need things like Wi-Fi and DAS.

-Lastly, when considering our venue, installing equipment, and driving that fan experience, we need to ensure that we have a grounding and bonding system, a system that is compliant with what’s called ANSI/TIA-607-B. In other words, how do I protect electrical equipment against damage?
-How do I protect the systems against life safety?
+Lastly, when considering your venue, installing equipment, and driving that fan experience, you need to ensure that you have a grounding and bonding system, a system that is compliant with what’s called ANSI/TIA-607-B. In other words, how do you protect electrical equipment against damage?
+How do you protect the systems against life safety?
 Lightning strikes and other electrical disturbances.
-So, make sure installation is code compliant and safe.
+So, make sure the installation is code-compliant and safe.

 What is analytics, and how can it be turned into a revenue center?

-Mike: Analytics is the final frontier of networks and the holy grail.
+Analytics is the final frontier of networks and the holy grail.
 It’s what becomes the foundation for terms like monetization and ROI.
 How do we take what has traditionally been a cost center and turn it into a revenue center?
-Everything that Mark has talked about is the foundation of what the analytics platform rides on top.
+Everything mentioned above is about the foundation of what the analytics platform rides on top.
 As a venue owner, it’s helpful to understand what your fans or attendees are looking for.